-Here are the top 5 ways you can prevent pain in the Bench Press, while at the same time maximizing your muscle building gains
+Here are the top 5 ways to prevent elbow pain during the Bench Press while still maximizing muscle gains.

 For most lifters, a “Warm-up” for the bench consists of a few lighter sets before getting into the work sets or going for a new personal best.